Mudhalali: Plot

 Vasanthan goes to the United States to further his education.
 During his absence, his widowed mother Karpagam manages their glass factory in Salem with the help of manager Balu, who has a relationship with Vasanthan's cousin Kokilam.
-Since Vasanthan's mother does not understand how to manage the factory, Balu brings everything under his control and swindles the company by various means.
+Since Vasanthan's mother does not understand how to run the factory, Balu brings everything under his control and swindles the company by various means.
 Vasanthan returns to India several years later.
 He lands at Bombay en route to Madras in order to reach Salem.
 While there, he meets a hotel boy, Poongavanam, who causes Vasanthan to realise the need to understand the life of a worker before becoming a factory owner.
 He informs his mother that he has to go on another tour and will arrive in Salem in two months, but lands in Salem as a worker under the pseudonym Varadhan.
 He joins the factory with the help of Valli, who works in the factory with her father.

-Slowly, Vasanthan comes to understand the misdeeds of Balu in managing the factory, and learns of his niece Kokilam's relationship with Balu.
+Slowly, Vasanthan comes to understand the misdeeds of Balu in managing the factory, and learns of his cousin Kokilam's relationship with Balu.
 Meanwhile, Vasanthan and Valli fall in love.
 Vasanthan's mother becomes desperate to find her son and starts spending money to trace him.
 Vasanthan decides to reveal his true identity and goes out of town.
 Balu has an eye on Valli, and when she does not accept his lecherous advances, he throws her and her father out of the factory quarters.
 They leave in search of Varadhan, who has left Salem.
 When Vasanthan returns, his mother becomes happy.
 He meets the workers and promises changes since he now understands the misdeeds of the manager.
 Gradually, he starts addressing all the workers' issues.
 Manager Balu is kept in his place and brought under control.
 Unable to accept his reduced status, and being under excessive control, Balu starts spreading rumours that Vasanthan is not the real owner, but an imposter.
 Varadhan has come as Vasanthan.
 Even Vasanthan's mother starts doubting this, since Vasanthan (who was found of Kokilam before going abroad) is not behaving as before with her.
 Vasanthan proves that he is the real owner and exposes all of Balu's misdeeds.
-With the help of a Cycle — rickshaw puller, he traces Valli in Madras (who had gone there search of him) brings her back, and marries her.
+With the help of a cycle-rickshaw puller, he traces Valli in Madras (who had gone there in search of him) brings her back, and marries her.